kleinee/jns/README.md

     c.NotebookApp.open_browser = False
     c.NotebookApp.server_extensions.append('ipyparallel.nbextension')

-Replace the ip address to the address of the Raspberry pi and use the full hash generated earlier.
+Replace the ip address to the address of the Raspberry Pi and use the full hash generated earlier.
 Save the file.

 Congratulations if you made it this far: You can now start your server with: